Liao dynasty: Names

-The "Great Khitan State" (大契丹 (Dà Qìdān)) was founded in 907 by Abaoji (Emperor Taizu of Liao).
-In 938 or 947, Abaoji's successor, Emperor Taizong of Liao, officially renamed the dynasty as "Great Liao" (大遼 (Dà Liáo)).
+The Great Khitan State (大契丹 (Dà Qìdān)) was founded in 907 by Abaoji (Emperor Taizu of Liao).
+In 938 or 947 Abaoji's successor, Emperor Taizong of Liao, officially renamed the dynasty as Great Liao (大遼 (Dà Liáo)).
 This was probably due to the inclusion of non-Khitan peoples in the state.
-The name was changed back to "Great Khitan" in 983 during the reign of the Emperor Shengzong of Liao due to a reassertion of Khitan identity.
-In 1066, Emperor Daozong of Liao reintroduced the dynastic name "Great Liao" and the title remained in official use until the dynasty's collapse.
-Both "Great Khitan" and "Great Liao" enjoyed about 100 years of usage each.
+The name was changed back to Great Khitan in 983 during the reign of the Emperor Shengzong of Liao due to a re-assertion of Khitan identity.
+In 1066 Emperor Daozong of Liao reintroduced the dynastic name Great Liao, and the title remained in official use until the dynasty's collapse.
+Both Great Khitan and Great Liao enjoyed about 100 years of usage.

-In the Khitan script, the state's name included both the words "Khitan" and "Liao" at the same time, but their order was reversed depending on which took precedence.
-When the state was called the "Great Khitan" in Chinese, the corresponding Khitan language name was "Great Khitan Liao" (Great Qidun Hura), whereas when it was the "Great Liao" in Chinese, the corresponding Khitan name was "Great Liao Khitan" (Great Hura Qidun).
-The full name in the Khitan language was thus either "Great Central Khitan Liao State" (Great Tiaudu Qidi Xura Guren) or "Great Central Liao Khitan State" (Great Tiaudu Xura Qidi Guren).
-It is uncertain what the word "Liao" (Hura) actually meant in the Khitan language.
-There are several theories for its possible meaning including "black", "broad", "country", the "Liao River", or simply a prestigious term whose original meaning had been lost.
+In the Khitan script, the state's name included the words Khitan and Liao, but their order was reversed depending on which took precedence.
+When the state was called Great Khitan in Chinese, the corresponding Khitan language name was Great Khitan Liao (Great Qidun Hura), whereas when it was known as Great Liao in Chinese, the corresponding Khitan name was Great Liao Khitan (Great Hura Qidun).
+The full name in the Khitan language was thus either Great Central Khitan Liao State (Great Tiaudu Qidi Xura Guren) or Great Central Liao Khitan State (Great Tiaudu Xura Qidi Guren).
+It is uncertain what the word Liao (Hura) actually meant in the Khitan language.
+There are several theories for its possible meaning including black, broad, country, the Liao River, or simply a prestigious term whose original meaning had been lost.